-36. U. T. Permian Basin: Acceptance of Gift from Bank One, Texas, NA, Odessa, Texas, and Challenge Funds from Houston Endowment Inc., Houston, Texas, and Establishment of the Bank One Presidential Scholarship Endowment.-The Asset Management Committee recommended and the Board accepted a \$20,000 gift from Bank One, Texas, NA, Odessa, Texas, and \$10,000 in matching challenge funds from Houston Endowment Inc., Houston, Texas, for a total of \$30,000 and established the Bank One Presidential Scholarship Endowment at The University of Texas of the Permian Basin.
+36. U. T. Permian Basin: Recommendation to Accept Gift and Challenge Funds to Establish the Bank One Presidential Scholarship Endowment.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs, the Vice Chancellor for Asset Management, and President Sorber that a \$20,000 gift from Bank One, Texas, NA, Odessa, Texas, and \$10,000 in matching challenge funds from Houston Endowment Inc., Houston, Texas, for a total of \$30,000 be accepted to establish the Bank One Presidential Scholarship Endowment at U. T. Permian Basin.